-Successful projects are included in a multi-year rolling works program.
-The majority of projects are scheduled over 2 to 3 years with design and environmental approvals undertaken in the first year and construction in a second year.
-Prioritisation of funding, technical constraints and local conditions such as severe weather can result in projects being staged over longer time frames.
+Successful projects are included in the multi-year rolling works program, with most projects scheduled over 2 to 3 years.
+A general project timeline would be design and environmental approvals undertaken in the first year and construction started from the second year.

 Projects with longer time frames may be the result of: